-- 35.5.3 The VAT should be subtracted from the levies, and then be equally divided between DSA and the province, - 35.5.4 Prize money per placing and per class shall be published on the final program at all graded shows.
+35.5.3 Prize money per placing and per class shall be published on the final program at all graded shows.

 35.6.0 THE TEST

 The test shall be of the required standard and approved by the National Dressage Committee and shall be ridden from memory (See rule 32.2.1).